 Hart died just weeks before the 1891 census.
 His burial on the 3rd February 1891 in the churchyard at St James is recorded in the parish registers.
 Mark Hart was aged 71.

 The 1891 census captures Mark’s 73-year-old widow Julia Matilda Hart at a farmhouse in the Stalland area of Great Ellingham.
 Julia is described as a farmer and owner.
 Working for Julia as a general servant, is 24-year-old unmarried Susannah Margerson who has a two-year-old daughter Edith.

-It is possible that Julia Hart moved to Deopham to live with her son John William Hart and his family at some point after the 1891 census was undertaken and before her death in December 1897.
+It is possible that Julia Hart moved to Deopham to live with her son John William Hart and his family at some point after the 1891 census was undertaken but before her death in December 1897.